Nickil13/sherrysCupcakes/README.md

 # Sherry's Cupcakes
-A landing page for a fictional cupcake shop.
+A mobile-first landing page for a fictional cupcake shop.

 ## Technologies Used
 HTML